 The hierarchical root of the Administrator API begins with a well-defined URL called as the site URL.
-Typically, this is accessible at:
+Typically, this is accessible at the following location:

 Organized hierarchically from the site URL are the various resources and operations that are exposed by the Administrator API.
 To access a resource or invoke an operation, you must create a request by doing the following:

 - Constructing a URL to the selected resource or operation as defined in the API Reference